![]() ![]() |

 6.2 Regular Membership Meetings - The regular meetings of the members of the association shall be held at such time and place as may be designated by the Board of Directors of the association.

-7.1 Special meetings of the members of the association, for any purpose whatsoever, may be called at any time by the President of by the Board of Directors of the association.
+7.1 Special meetings of the members of the association, for any purpose whatsoever, may be called at any time by the President or by the Board of Directors of the association.

 8.1 The presence, in person or by proxy, of a simple majority of the Active members at any meeting shall constitute a quorum for the transaction of business.